 If managing diabetes seems like a full-time job, keep in mind it's a task that can't be taken lightly.
 Diabetes is the seventh leading cause of death by disease in the U.S., based on 2010 figures from the CDC.
-Without proper self-management, diabetes often leads to serious complications, such as heart disease, stroke, high blood pressure, blindness, kidney disease, and lower-limb amputations.
+Without proper self-management, diabetes often leads to serious complications, such as heart disease, stroke, high blood pressure, blindness, kidney failure, and lower-limb amputations.

 Below are some common barriers faced by people with diabetes, and suggested solutions.

 You're not sure what you should—or shouldn't—be doing for yourself.
 Suppose you wake up hungry, but your blood glucose levels are already elevated.
 Should you eat breakfast anyway?
 If so, what foods should you eat?
 Or, if you travel often on business, what exercise and healthy eating options are available?
 Is skipping a dose of your blood pressure medication really such a big deal?
 If you don't know answers to questions like these, your health could be in jeopardy.

 Solution: Seek out expert advice now.
 What you learn will serve you for a lifetime.
 Find out what you should be doing, why it's good for you, and how to do it.
 Ask your doctor or diabetes educator to explain in simple language.
 If you don't receive the answer you need, ask for a referral to another expert, whether it's a registered dietitian, an eye doctor, or an endocrinologist.